 And this… I think… is why we’re fucked.

 We’re fucked because I’m dumb.
 And because I’m right.

 When faced with a complex set of circumstances… most people will choose to believe whatever’s easiest to understand.
 Because the vast majority of us just don’t have the time for nuance.
 True complexity makes us itch.
 Even the moderately educated, and reasonably intelligent among us (hello!) don’t want to dedicate ourselves to the mastery of a concept.

 We’re happy just to fudge it.

-And that, I’m sorry to say, is why Donald Trump is probably going to be our next president.
+And that, I’m sorry to say, is why Donald Trump was destined to be our president.

 And then there’s Donald Trump.
-He’s gonna, “Make America Great Again.”
+He promised to, “Make America Great Again.”

 Just as Bush distorted, packaged, and sold the War on Terror… because, “They hate us for our freedom.”